ssrbazpur/Speaker-Recognition/README.md

 4.import matplotlib

 STEPS TO IMPLEMENT THE PROGRAM:
+1.Download all python files.
+2.Download the train and test folder for noise less environment from dataset and place both the folders in the same directory in which python files were downloaded.
-1.COPY AND PASTE ALL FILES of noise-less folder in the same directory in your computer 2.RUN test.py to carry out testing
+3.RUN test.py to carry out testing for noise less environment.
-3.Ensure that test and train folder is in the same directory as test.py 4.Similarly implement the program for noisy folder.
+4. Similarly now change the train and test folder with the noisy 5.Ensure that test and train folder is in the same directory as test.py before running test.py